Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Conclusions

-\item Br$\gamma$: there are small departures of Br$\gamma$ positions from the A+B orbit, which could be compatible with the proposed orbit of Ba+Bb.

-\item mass ratio of A to Ba+Bb: the mere fact that the combined mass of Ba+Bb is higher than that of A can be explained only by a Bb component.
+\item Mass ratio of A to Ba+Bb: The mere fact that the mass of B is higher than that of A can be explained only by a Bb component for a coeval evolution.
 If Ba on a wide orbit were a single component more massive than the A component, it would already have to be more evolved than the RSG component, unless significant mass transfer occurred. \end{itemize}